hotasbooks/hotasbooks/book-summary/have-you-met-alex.md

 Thank you for reading Have you met ...
 Alex.
 We met him in my choose your own romance, [The Uni Student](https://www.amazon.com/gp/product/B076NRVM5M/ "The Uni Student") and now he has gotten the happily ever after he deserves.

 While you're here, [Have You Met ...
 Scout]({{ site.baseurl }}/book-summary/have-you-met-scout.html "Have You Met ...
 Scout")?
 Our military man Scout needs to make a decision before he loses the girl of his heart.
 Check it out online or [download it for free to read later](https://dl.bookfunnel.com/a9wy1uv4xe "Have You Met ...
-Scout") and get a bonus sneak peak from Protect Her.
+Scout") and get a bonus sneak peek from Protect Her.